 The market in St Paul

 Last but not least, this is a nice little market where you find very touristic items and souvenirs (from t-shirts to beach bags) as well as local vegetables and fruit.
-Because Reunion Island is a department of France, aside from French being spoken everywhere, you get a lot of French supermarkets and shops.
+Because Reunion Island is a department of France, people speak French!
+And you can find a lot of French supermarkets and shops.
 And you often have a feeling of not being very far from home.
 Yet, you’re somewhere in the middle of the Indian Ocean, and if the palm trees everywhere aren’t enough of a reminder of that, this market definitely is.
 The fruit and vegetables we’re used to look different, and there’s a huge amount of fruit on display that I wouldn’t be able to recognise or name!
 It’s just fascinating, and we were really thankful to have our friends telling us what everything was!

 We loved this holiday – it’s probably one of the best places we’ve ever been to.
 There’ll be times when you feel you’re in an exotic island.
 Others when you’ll think you’re just across the pond.
 But the landscape is just amazing.
 You have the beach, the green (oh, the palm trees!), the mountains and hills, the rivers and waterfalls… and the volcano to top it all off.
 It’s hot and humid by the beach and cold and dry (or drier) the higher you go.